 6. It’s possible that the model was his daughter

 So who is the mysterious girl who is looking down as she sits as a model for the painter?
 Some historians believe it was his daughter, which obviously would have given the work an extra dimension for Vermeer.

 Could this be the reason he and his widow tried to hold onto it, no matter what?

-Regardless of who the subject really is, some experts believe he kept it in his studio as a “show-piece” which he could exhibit for potential clients.
-After all, in 1663 he was visited by French art collector Balthasar de Monconys and didn’t have a painting on display at the time.
+Regardless of who the subject really is, some experts believe he kept it in his studio as a “showpiece” that he could exhibit for potential clients.
+After all, in 1663 he was visited by French art collector Balthasar de Monconys who didn’t have a painting on display at the time.